Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 4. Select Complex Conic.

-5. Enter 180 deg in the Outer: field in the Half Angles frame.
+5. Enter 180 deg in the Outer field in the Half Angles panel.

-7. By setting the Half Angles - Outer: value to 180 deg (vertical angle) and leaving the default Clock Angles values (horizontal angle), you've created a 360 degree FOV.
+By setting the Half Angles - Outer value (that is, the vertical angle) to 180 deg and leaving the Clock Angles (or horizontal angle) values at the default, you've created a 360-degree field of view.

-The radar's antenna is positioned twenty (20) feet above the ground's surface.
-Sensor Location properties enable you to position a sensor with respect to its parent object.
-A Facility object's positive (+) Z body points to the center of the earth.
-If you want to move the Sensor object up, you have to use a negative (-) Z value.
+The radar's antenna is positioned twenty feet above the ground's surface.
+The Sensor Location properties enable you to position a sensor with respect to its parent object.
+The Facility object's positive (+) Z body points to the center of the Earth; if you want to move the Sensor object up, you have to use a negative (-) Z value.

 1. Select the Basic - Location page.